realkemon/home/pages/etl_frostbite.md

 ### version 9

 * Removed rogue clip at office entrance.
 * Changed catwalk in warehouse from clipweapon to clip.
 It is now permeable for weapons.
+Thank you to ryven for reporting.
 * Simplified collision of machines at Service Door.
+Thank you to ryven for reporting.
 * Improved player collision for various shelves, pipes and doorways.
+Thank you to Aciz and Bystry for reporting.
 * Fixed one alarm speaker not being named correctly.
 * Added a trickjump coming from warehouse, jumping onto box, onto truck into green passage.
 Disabled by default.
 Can be activated through mapscript. (deactivate line: setstate courtyard_TJ_box invisible)
 * Removed collision of blackboards.
 * Increased amount of shared assets with other ET: Legacy overhauls to decrease filesize once they are shipped together.
 * Changed interior lighting to be a bit warmer in colour.
+Thank you to spyhawk for reporting.

 ### version 8

 * Fixed crash on timelimit hit, due to unassigned Axis intermission camera.
+Thank you to Bystry and Kate for reporting.
 * Improved clips for various stairs to prevent bobbing effect.
 * Removed collision from cables/ropes at wooden stack outside the Main Entrance.
 * Clipped window at Main Entrance.
+Thank you to ryven for reporting.
 * Deepened the niche at Axis spawn with broken cabinet to have same size as original ‘Frostbite, by Moonkey’.
+Thank you to ryven for reporting.
 * Added working cabinets to niche mentioned above that server admins can enable with map script. *(Was also in original Frostbite for LMS; disabled by default.)*
 * Added detail to empty walled-off areas.
+Thank you to ryven for reporting.
 * Added sky portal.
 * Changed dynamic Storage Wall lights to re-use existing shaders.